djalbat/inference/README.md

 ## Why?

 To go hand in hand with [Reaction](https://github.com/djalbat/Reaction).
 It does away with Redux's concept of a centralised state, instead passing parameters directly to listeners.
-However, it does this is by combining rules and applying them to actions in pretty much an identical fashion to Redux's use of reducers.
+However, it does this is by combining and applying rules to actions in pretty much identical fashion to Redux's use of reducers.

 ## Rewiring Redux